 Q – Do you cover the whole of KZN?

-A – Yes, although we frequent the Midlands and Durban areas, we have traveled to places such as Kokstad, Port Edward, Dundee etc.
+A – Yes, we cover Durban, South Coast, North Coast, Midlands and the Drakensberg.
+We have even traveled to places such as Kokstad, Ladysmith, Harrismith, Dundee etc.

 Q – What equipment do you have?